ifreund/waylock/PACKAGING.md

 - `--libc my_libc.txt`: Set system libc paths for cross compilation.
 Run `zig libc` to see a documented template for what this file should contain.

-- Enable compiler optimizations:
+- Enable compiler optimizations with `-Doptimize`:

-  - `-Drelease-safe`: Keep all assertions and runtime safety checks active.
+  - `ReleaseSafe`: Keep all assertions and runtime safety checks active.

-  - `-Drelease-fast`: Optimize for execution speed, disable all assertions and runtime safety checks.
+  - `ReleaseFast`: Optimize for execution speed, disable all assertions and runtime safety checks.

-  - `-Drelease-small`: Optimize for binary size, disable all assertions and runtime safety checks.
+  - `ReleaseSmall`: Optimize for binary size, disable all assertions and runtime safety checks.

-Please use `-Drelease-safe` when building waylock for general use.
+Please use `ReleaseSafe` when building waylock for general use.
 This software is not at all demanding when it comes to CPU execution speed and the increased safety is more than worth the binary size trade-off in my opinion.